bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-checkbox.md

 ### Individual checkbox switch style

-A single checkbox can be rendered with a switch appearance by setting the prop switch to true.
+A single checkbox can be rendered with a switch appearance by setting the prop `switch` to `true`.

 <HighlightCard>
   <BFormCheckbox v-model="switchChecked" switch>Switch Checkbox <strong>(Checked: {{ switchChecked }})</strong></BFormCheckbox>